-- This amount represents the closing price of our Common Stock on December 31, 2015 of \$38.05 per share multiplied by the outstanding number of shares of restricted stock for each executive as follows: Lawrence Sills 6,000 shares; John Gethin and James Burke 5,625 shares; and Eric P. Sills, Dale Burks and Carmine Broccole 32,750 shares.
-Absent a change of control, if Lawrence I. Sills or John P. Gethin resigned or retired at December 31, 2015, his restricted stock award would immediately vest under the terms of the award because the executive officer has reached the age of 65. - For John P. Gethin and James J. Burke, this amount represents Company payments for (a) group medical, dental and/or life insurance plans for a 36 month period, (b) use of a company automobile for the duration of the lease then in effect, and (c) the cost of outplacement services, pursuant to the terms of the Severance Compensation Agreement.
-For Lawrence I. Sills this amount represents post-retirement medical benefits, the present value of such amount is included above.
+- This amount represents the closing price of our Common Stock on December 31, 2020 of \$40.46 per share multiplied by the outstanding number of shares of restricted stock for each executive as follows: Lawrence Sills 6,000 shares; Eric Sills 35,000 shares; James Burke 6,000 shares; Dale Burks 38,125 shares; Nathan Iles 9,000; and Carmine Broccole 46,500 shares.
+Absent a change of control, if Lawrence I. Sills or James J. Burke resigned or retired at December 31, 2020, their restricted stock awards would immediately vest under the terms of the awards because they have reached the age of 65. - For James J. Burke, this amount represents Company payments for (a) group medical, dental and/or life insurance plans for a 36 month period, (b) use of a company automobile for the duration of the lease then in effect, and (c) the cost of outplacement services, pursuant to the terms of the Severance Compensation Agreement.